plomino/PlominoDoc/docs/concepts.rst

    the type of field may be different.
 Care should be taken to maintain
    consistency: make sure that the form matches the document.

     This mechanism allows the document rendering and the displayed action buttons to change according to different parameters (user access rights, current document state, field values, etc.).

 Views
 =====

-A *view* defines a collection of documents.
+A :dfn:`view` defines a collection of documents.

 A view has a *selection formula* which filters the documents that the application designer wants to be displayed in the view.

-A view contains *columns*.
-Column contents is computed from data stored in the documents.
+A view contains *columns*. :term:`Column` contents is computed from data stored in the documents.

 Search forms
 ============